nitreojs/telegram-spotify-playback/README.md

 **congratulations, setup is done!**

+# fonts are missing!

+yeah, that's true, i've removed fonts/ from here because i dont wanna get sued or whatever. you need to somehow *get* SF UI font and put .otf files of it here: `~/fonts/SF UI/*.otf`

 # what do i do now?

 simply go to a channel where the bot is an admin and execute `/create` command. **that's it!**